ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-18-generate-markdown-table-of-contents-based-on-files-within-a-folder-with-powershell.md

 - TOC
 title: Generate Markdown Table of Contents based on files within a folder with PowerShell
 ---
-Last week I was talking with Constantine Kokkinos (<a href="https://constantinekokkinos.com" target="_blank" rel="noopener">b</a> \| <a href="https://twitter.com/mobileck" target="_blank" rel="noopener">t</a>) about generating a Table Of Contents (TOC) for a GitHub repository.
+Last week I was talking with Constantine Kokkinos ([b</a> \| <a href="https://twitter.com/mobileck" target="_blank" rel="noopener">t](https://constantinekokkinos.com)) about generating a Table Of Contents (TOC) for a GitHub repository.

-He wrote a cool blog post - <a href="https://constantinekokkinos.com/articles/210/generating-tables-of-contents-for-github-projects-with-powershell" target="_blank" rel="noopener">Generating Tables of Contents for Github Projects with PowerShell</a> - about it and I will write this one with a different problem/solution.
+He wrote a cool blog post - [Generating Tables of Contents for Github Projects with PowerShell](https://constantinekokkinos.com/articles/210/generating-tables-of-contents-for-github-projects-with-powershell) - about it and I will write this one with a different problem/solution.

 ## Context